slashrelativepath/relativepath-cycle-10/README.md

 Repository for Relative Path Cycle 10

-# LOCAL SETUP:
+# local setup
 On a Mac run this script:
-`$SHELL local-setup-darwin.sh`
+`$SHELL local-setup.sh`

-On a Linux run this script:
-$SHELL local-setup-linux.sh

-# PROJECT DETAILS:
+# project
-Build and deploy an automated production ready Nginx web server on any machine.
+Build and deploy an automated production ready web server

-This code base contains scripts that when ran will automatically build an Ubuntu server for us.

-We are using Multipass which is a lightweight tool that simplifies the management of Virtual Machines for development and testing.
-It's specifically used for Ububtu.
-Which is why we chose it.

-`$SHELL local-setup-darwin.sh && $SHELL create-vm.sh && multipass transfer
-webserver.sh relativepath: && multipass exec relativepath -- bash
-webserver.sh  && multipass shell relativepath`